 Are there any artists you are just dying to collaborate with?

 Right now I’m really focusing on original materials.
-I’ve been doing some collaborations with other producers and it was great, but I’m really focusing on my own material right now.
+I was doing some collaborations with other producers and it was great, but I’m really focusing on my own material right now.
 But of course, you know if Kanye West wants me to make some beats then I’m here, I’m down.

-Oh way more than you think. bitbird started as a promotional platform for my friends.
+Oh, way more than you think.
+Bitbird started as a promotional platform for my friends.
 I had lots of friends that make great music and I wanted to support them, so we just made a SoundCloud page called bitbird and we uploaded their tracks to SoundCloud and there they got their exposure, but at a certain point we realized wait, why don’t we distribute to Spotify and iTunes and stuff, so we started a real label.
-Now, there’s people working for the company, there’s a marketing person and a label manager, which is crazy.
+Now, there are people working for the company, there’s a marketing person and a label manager, which is crazy.
 It’s really an organization.
 It’s not just like “oh we’re going to upload a song,” it’s really a structured organization.

 What’s been your biggest struggle to get to where you are today?